Overview

 RLS Enforcement

-PostgreSQL Row-Level Security enforces membership before read/write on all tables.
+PostgreSQL Row-Level Security enforces membership before read/write on every tenant-scoped table.

 Mandatory Rekey